apeskinian/p5_treasures_untold/README.md

     When the yellow edit icon is tapped/clicked, a prompt is displayed prefilled with the selected products details.
 These can be edited in the same manner as the creation of a new product.
 If a new image is selected, a preview of the chosen file will show next to the current image.

-    The user can then save the product by tapping/clicking on the 'Update' button or cancel and return to the dashboard with the 'Cancel' or modal close button.
+    The user can then save the product by clicking on the 'Update' button or cancel and return to the dashboard with the 'Cancel' or modal close button.

     | Mobile Product Update | Desktop Product Update |
     | :---: | :---: |